Qadir098/Medical_Stock/README.md

 # Medical_Stock
-This is Semester Project and also considered as first assignment(cha1)
+This is Semester Project and also considered as (cha1, chap2)